zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_storage_group.rst

     {property} (, any, )
-      Additional properties of the storage port, as described in the HMC WS-API book (using hyphens (-) in the property names).
+      Additional properties of the storage port, as described in the :term:`HMC API` (using hyphens (-) in the property names).

     parent-adapter (, dict, )